Haim Abraham

 Haim received his early education in the primary boys' school run by The Alliance Israélite Universelle in Rustchuk.
 (This is aluded to by Haim in a speech he will give in 1910 to denounce the assimilationist aims of the Alliance Israelite Universelle, as quoted in the November 4, 1910 issue of l'Aurore.)

-Although it is possible that Haim did attend the Rustchuk gymnasium for a few years, two documents from the Jabotinsky Archives provide evidence that he actually attended the Kronstadt Evangelical Realschule in Brașov.
+Two documents from the Jabotinsky Archives provide evidence that he actually attended the Kronstadt Evangelical Realschule in Brașov.

 Brașov (known in German as Kronstadt), about 280kms (180 miles) north of Rustchuk, was at the time in Hungary (then part of the Austro-Hungarian Empire), now in Romania.
-Historically at the intersection of trade routes linking the Ottoman Empire and Western Europe, it was home to a mix of German, Romanian, Bulgarian and Hungarian populations, and a small Jewish community.
+Historically at the intersection of trade routes linking the Ottoman Empire and Western Europe, it was home to a mix of German, Romanian, Bulgarian and Hungarian populations, including a small Jewish community.

 The Kronstadt Realschule (high-school) had an excellent reputation and attracted students from Transylvania, Romania and Hungary.